olibatstone/11ty-portfolio/selected-work/boosting-account-creation.md

 A follow‑up test revealed that patients saw the animation as a helpful augmentation in understanding what the test is, found the comparison chart useful, and often went to the *Science* page as a next step.
 The expanded bios also gave extra confidence, and 4/5 said they would create an account.

-### Proactively mitigated risks in a changing market
+### Monitored market risks to protect conversion rates

 - 23andMe had a data breach in October 2023.
 To understand whether this was a threat to account-creation, I ran a quick pulse survey with 50 individuals in our target demographic.
 I explained the breach to participants, asked them to view a prototype of the marketing site and answer attitudinal questions.
 - Awareness of the breach was low (18%).